prekshahirani/IncubytePreksha/README.md

 5.**Multiple Delimeters :** Hadles many delimeters.

-6.**Negative NUmbers :** Throws execption and list all the negative numbers.
+6.**Negative Numbers :** Throws execption and list all the negative numbers.

 - Inputs are given in comma-seperated manner.